Proactive intelligence

 Almost all AI in business right now is reactive.
 You ask it something, it answers, you decide what to do.
-Chatbots, copilots, RAG, whatever.
-The human always starts the conversation.
+Chatbots, copilots, RAG pipelines, whatever the flavor of the month is.
+The human always starts the conversation, and the AI always waits politely until spoken to, like a very expensive butler who's not allowed to notice the house is on fire unless you specifically ask "hey, is the house on fire?"

 I think that's a local maximum.
-The thing I keep seeing people talk about on Twitter and in engineering orgs is proactive intelligence.
-Agents with no UI that just... run.
-They watch what's happening across your business and do stuff without anyone asking them to.
+The thing I keep seeing people circle around on Twitter and in engineering orgs, the thing that seems to genuinely excite people who've been jaded about AI for a while now, is what I'd call proactive intelligence.
+Agents with no UI that just run.
+They watch what's happening across your business, they reason about it, and they do stuff without anyone asking them to.

 Karpathy's "autoresearch" project captures the vibe really well.
 He's got an agent running LLM training experiments in a loop, committing improvements to a git branch, forever, with nobody involved: